Modules and Libraries

 Residuals

-Library nx.lib.residuals
+Library nx.lib.residuals with predefined Residuals.

-A couple of different residual implementations are included, e.g. nx.lib.residual.Sqrt()
+A couple of different residual implementations are included, e.g. nx.lib.residual.Sqrt().

 See residual.